|

 died and 77y, 1m, 6d old when Wilson died.

 Cody was 4y, 7m, 19d old when Wilson died.
 Sean was 1y, 8m, 3d old when Wilson died.]
-After graduating from Winona High School in Winona, MS on May 24, 1937 (Commencement Cover; Commencement Program), Wilson Caddess
+After graduating from Winona High School in Winona, MS on May 24, 1937 (Commencement Cover; Commencement Program), Wilson Caddess served in the United States Army Civilian

 Conservation Corps and 840th Aviation Engineers.
 After receiving his Honorable Discharge from the

-Army, Wilson (Uncle “Oogie”) owned Caddess’ Radio and TV Repair Shop in Vaiden,
+Army, Wilson (Uncle “Oogie”) owned Caddess’ Radio and TV Repair Shop

-located over the Fullilove Grocery (formerly the
+over the Fullilove Grocery (formerly the Vaiden Hotel/Vaiden Theater) on

-Vaiden Hotel/Vaiden Theater) on Front Street when Wilson’s Father-In-Law (and
+Front Street when Wilson’s Father-In-Law (and my maternal grandfather), J.C.

-my maternal grandfather), J.C.
-Hambrick owned the blacksmith shop in the location
+Hambrick owned the blacksmith shop in the location on back street that later

-behind the first one (beside the gristmill and behind Summers Grocery and the
+gristmill and behind Summers Grocery and the pool hall) in 1946 and ran it

-pool hall) in 1946 and ran it until his death in 1951.
-Wilson moved his TV Repair Shop into my
+until his death in 1951.
+Wilson moved

-grandfather’s shop, where it remained until the mid to late 1970s.
+mid to late 1970s.
 A fire on Back Street in the mid to late

 1960s destroyed Summers Grocery, the Vaiden Pool Hall, and another abandoned